tensorflow/ngraph-bridge/test/model_level_tests/README.md

             4. to be expanded as the default `log parser` produces more information.
     2. `time` (*Optional*): Time in seconds.

+Note that you can get the expected json file when you are adding a new model by simply passing `--print_parsed` to the test run.
+This will print a json on screen, which can be copy pasted to the newly made `expected.json` file of that model

 ## Features and sample uses